Krystian1333/credit_calculator/README.md

-# credit_calculator
+# It's my first project credit calculator and first repository on github
-my first repository with PHP, credit calculator project in PHP language, I will make it with HTML, CSS and PHP for the first time
+This is to practice skills in HTML,CSS and mainly in PHP language I would like to make full credit calculator project finally start 02.05.2023